 Multiple pregnancies, significant weight loss, or the natural aging process may have left you longing for a firm, smooth midsection.
 While exercise can burn fat and tone muscles, it cannot get rid of loose skin and stretch marks, or repair separated abdominal muscles.
-At Associated Plastic Surgeons, our experienced board-certified plastic surgeons can renew your abdominal area with abdominoplasty, often called a tummy tuck, in Kansas City.
+At Associated Plastic Surgeons, our experienced plastic surgeons can renew your abdominal area with abdominoplasty, often called a tummy tuck, in Kansas City.

 Want to see our work for yourself?
 Check out our photo gallery to view real photos of previous patients of Associated Plastic Surgeons.

 Keep in mind that each patient is unique and your results may vary.

 Our surgeons personalize each tummy tuck procedure to address the unique needs and goals of the patient.
 In general, this procedure can provide one or a combination of the following benefits:

 - Remove loose, stretched skin and excess belly fat

 - Repair stretched, separated abdominal muscles that cause a tummy bulge

 Your Tummy Tuck Consultation

 If you're considering tummy tuck surgery, you will start with a private consultation with one of our surgeons.
 During this first visit, you will be asked questions to ensure you're a good candidate for the procedure, and you'll have the opportunity to describe the improvements you'd like to attain.

 Also during your tummy tuck consultation, your surgeon will perform a physical exam to determine how much excess fat and loose skin you have and to assess the condition of your abdominal muscles.
 Your surgeon will also review your medical history and discuss likely outcomes and potential risks related to your surgery.